DJSCE-Projects/Attendance-Portal/README.md

 ### License

-This project is currently unlicenced.
+This project is currently unlicensed.